-- The shallow slides susceptibility map computed with the IS method is shown in Fig. 8A.
-The susceptibility class with FS ≤1 (Very high susceptibility) covers 17.9 % of the total study area and validates 53.4 % of the shallow slides belonging to the landslide validation group, which explains the higher effective ratio (2.98) of this susceptibility class (Table 5).
-By comparison with the IV susceptibility map the increment of area classified with very high/high susceptibility is clear in the northern sector of the study area where lithological unit L7 outcrops, whereas the spatial expression of the two highest landslide susceptibility classes decreases in the southwestern/southern sector where the lithological unit L2 outcrops.
+The shallow slide susceptibility map computed with the IS method is shown in Fig. 8a.
+The susceptibility class with $FS \le 1$ (very high susceptibility) covers 17.9 % of the total study area and validates 53.4% of the shallow slides belonging to the landslide validation group, which explains the higher effective ratio (2.98) of this susceptibility class (Table 5).
+By comparison with the IV susceptibility map, the increment of area classified with very high or high susceptibility is clear in the northern sector of the study area where lithological unit L7 outcrops, whereas the spatial expression of the two highest landslide susceptibility classes decreases in the southwestern-southern sector where the lithological unit L2 outcrops.
 The ROC curve of the model based on the landslide validation group is shown in Fig. 7.
-The ROC curve is closer to the upper left - corner of the ROC curve graphic, which confirms the best predictive capacity of the IS susceptibility map when compared with the IV susceptibility map.
+The ROC curve is closer to the upper-left corner of the ROC curve graphic, which confirms the best predictive capacity of the IS susceptibility map when compared with the IV susceptibility map.
 The AUROC of 0.81 also supports the better predictive capacity of the IS model.

+As mentioned above, shallow landslides have been triggered by rainfall in the study area, typically during intense short-duration rainfall events (Zêzere et al., 2005, 2015; Zêzere and Trigo, 2011).
+Additionally, extensive field work in the study area (Oliveira, 2012) has shown a total absence of instability signs during the summer, which is consistent with the dryness that characterizes this season.
+Therefore, a typical situation of superficial absence of water in the soil during summer, i.e. m = 0, is implicit; accordingly, an additional physically based shallow slide susceptibility map was prepared considering no water in the soil (m = 0).
+Figure 8b shows the model results.
+Given the assumed boundary conditions, it was expected that the model would not generate

+Table 5.
+Effective ratio of classes defined for the IV and IS shallow slide susceptibility maps.

+Figure 8.
+IS shallow slide susceptibility maps (a) m according to Fig. 5b; (b) m = 0.

-As mentioned above, shallow landslides have been triggered by rainfall in the study area, typically during intense short duration rainfall events (Zêzere et al., 2005, 2015; Zêzere and Trigo, 2011).
-Additionally, extensive field work in the study - 15 area (Oliveira, 2012) has shown a total absence of instability signs during the summer, which is consistent with the dryness that characterizes this season.
-Therefore, a typical situation of superficial absence of water in the soil during summer, i.e., m = 0, is implicit; accordingly, an additional physically-based shallow slides susceptibility map was prepared considering no water in the soil (m = 0).
-Figure 8B shows the model results.
-Given the assumed boundary conditions, it was expected that the model would not generate FS \leq 1.
-However, Fig. 8B shows a small fraction of the study area classified with Very high - 20 susceptibility (FS ≤ 1, 2.25 % of study area) under conditions of absence of water into the soil, which is interpreted as an error of the IS model.
-It is worth mentioning that most of the model errors occur over the lithological unit L2 indicating that the corresponding resistance parameters (cohesion, internal friction angle) may be underestimated.
-The cohesion and internal friction angle values that guarantee FS>1 for any lithological unit in the absence of water into the - soil (m = 0) are summarized in Table 4 (in brackets).
-These geotechnical parameters were tested in a new model considering the existence of water into the soil (susceptibility map not shown in the present work) and the obtained result is not reliable: the area classified as unstable (with FS \leq 1) corresponds to only 1.3% of the total study area and validates only 8.1% of the landslides belonging to the training group.
-Therefore, we conclude that the geotechnical parameters that guarantee the absence of cells with FS \leq 1 when m = 0 (features in brackets in Table 4) are too high to correctly express the landslide susceptibility in the study area.
+$FS \le 1$ .
+However, Fig. 8b shows a small fraction of the study area classified with very high susceptibility (FS $\le 1$ , 2.25 % of study area) under conditions of absence of water into the soil, which is interpreted as an error of the IS model.
+It is worth mentioning that most of the model errors occur over the lithological unit L2, indicating that the corresponding resistance parameters (cohesion, internal friction angle) may be underestimated.

+The cohesion and internal friction angle values that guarantee FS > 1 for any lithological unit in the absence of water into the soil (m = 0) are summarized in Table 4 (in brackets).
+These geotechnical parameters were tested in a new model considering the existence of water into the soil (susceptibility map not shown in the present work), and the obtained result is not reliable: the area classified as unstable (with FS $\leq 1$ ) corresponds to only 1.3 % of the total study area and validates only 8.1 % of the landslides belonging to the training group.
+Therefore, we conclude that the geotechnical parameters eters that guarantee the absence of cells with $FS \le 1$ when m = 0 (features in brackets in Table 4) are too high to correctly express the landslide susceptibility in the study area.